D4ttatraya/d4ttatraya.github.io/_posts/2017-8-17-Dirty-Code.md

 If we are worrying about understandability of our code by reading, let them understand it by debugging it or by reading console logs or simply by reading comments.

 ## TDD
 Now I can use this word, NIGHTMARE!
-TDD is nothing but a nightmare to all programmers, particularly to one who actually follows it. <u>Make a mistake, correct it; again make another, correct it...</u> How silly is this?
+TDD is nothing but a nightmare to all programmers, particularly to one who actually follows it. *Make a mistake, correct it; again make another, correct it...* How silly is this?
 And this flow, believe me, creates another parallel program that is bigger than actual program, also takes more than double time.
 And what purpose this serves is forces us **to follow all above rules**.
 To make even very small modifications we need to first modify respective tests or to add small code we need to first write test.
 That is we have to think about test first and then implementation; isn't it time consuming?

 Instead of let tests drive our development why can't we go straight forward and start without making any errors.